github/codeql/docs/language/ql-handbook/types.rst

 However, a similar implementation that restricts ``InitialValueSource`` in a class extension is not valid.
 If we had implemented ``DefiniteInitialization`` as a class extension instead, it would trigger a type test for ``InitialValueSource``.
 This results in an illegal recursion ``DefiniteInitialization -> InitialValueSource -> UnknownInitialGarbage -> ¬DefiniteInitialization`` since ``UnknownInitialGarbage`` relies on ``DefiniteInitialization``::

+    // THIS WON'T WORK: The implicit type check for InitialValueSource involves an illegal recursion
+    // DefiniteInitialization -> InitialValueSource -> UnknownInitialGarbage -> ¬DefiniteInitialization!
     class DefiniteInitialization extends InitialValueSource {
       DefiniteInitialization() {
         this instanceof ParameterPassing or this instanceof ExplicitInitialization